JohnVspecialist/JohnVspecialist/README.md

 - Jailbreaking responsibly

-- DEFCON 33 speaker and panelist
+- DEFCON speaking as a panelist

-- Pushing the boundaries of AI/ML
+- Pushing the boundaries of AI & ML

 - Writing and talking about AI discoveries